In our study of Hebrews chapter ten, we look at the meaning and consequences of "willful sin".

 As Christians, we do not need a religious leader to tell us what is right and wrong.
 As we see here, the laws of God are written on our hearts and mind by Him.
 We also see that our sins have been forgiven and we must remember that, when God forgives, it is like the sin never even happened.
 As people, we like to forgive but keep the memory of the wrong in the back of our minds but, when God forgives, then it is also forgotten.
 Do you have someone in your life that always tries to bring up your past sins?
 If so, you can tell them that, in God's eyes, it is like they never even happened.
 Then, ask them if they think they are above God.

-Therefore, brothers, since we have confidence to enter the Most Holy Place by the blood of Jesus, by a new and living way opened for us through the curtain, that is, his body, and since we have a great high priest over the house of God, let us draw near to God with a sincere heart in full assurance of faith, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water.
+So, brothers, we have confidence to use the way into the Holiest Place opened by the blood of Yeshua.
+He inaugurated it for us as a new and living way through the parokhet, by means of his flesh.
+We also have a great cohen over God's household.
+Therefore, let us approach the Holiest Place with a sincere heart, in the full assurance that comes from trusting - with our hearts sprinkled clean from a bad conscience and our bodies washed with pure water.

 Since we have this new covenant in the blood of Jesus, we are made righteous and we can enter the very presence of God.
 In fact, God now lives in us through the Holy Spirit.
 We are still people who mess up and so we have Jesus as our high priest who intervenes on our behalf with the Father.
 The old high priests and sacrifices could not cleanse the conscience but Christ has cleansed us completely and so we can walk in complete assurance of our relationship with God.